 The Bank determines its business model at the level that best reflects how it manages groups of financial assets to achieve its business objective.
-The Bank's business model is not assessed on an instrument-by-instrument basis, but at a higher level of aggregated portfolios and is based on observable factors such as: How the performance of the business model and the financial assets held within that business model are evaluated and reported to the entity's key management personnel, the risks that affect the performance of the business model (and the financial assets held within that business model) and; in particular, the way those risks are managed How managers of the business are compensated (for example, whether the compensation is based on the fair value of the assets managed or on the contractual ash flows collected), the expected frequency, value and timing of sales are also important aspects of the Bank's assessment.
+The Bank's business model is not assessed on an instrument-by-instrument basis, but at a higher level of aggregated portfolios and is based on observable factors such as: How the performance of the business model and the financial assets held within that business model are evaluated and reported to the entity's key management personnel, the risks that affect the performance of the business model within that business model) and; in particular, the way those risks are managed How managers of the business are compensated (for example, whether the compensation is based on the fair value of the assets managed or on the contractual cash flows collected), the expected frequency, value and timing of sales are also important aspects of the Bank's assessment.

-The Solely Payments of Principal and Interest (SPPI) test
+The Solely Payments of Principal and Interest (SPPI) Test

-As a second step of its classification process the Bank assesses the contractual terms of financial instrument to identify whether they meet the SPPI test.
-'Principal' for the purpose of this test is defined as the fair value of the financial asset at initial recognition and may change over the life of the financial asset The most significant elements of interest within a lending arrangement are typically the consideration for the time value of money and credit risk.
+As a second step of its classification process, the Bank assesses the contractual terms of financial instruments to identify whether they meet the SPPI test.
+'Principal' for the purpose of this test is defined as the fair value of the financial asset at initial recognition and may change over the life of the financial asset

+The most significant elements of interest within a lending arrangement are typically the consideration for the time value of money and credit risk.

-(iii) Financial assets or financial liabilities held for trading
+(iii) Financial Assets or Financial Liabilities Held for Trading

-The Bank classifies financial assets or financial liabilities as held for trading when they have been purchased or issued primarily for short-term profit making through trading activities or form part of a portfolio of financial instruments that are managed together, for which there is evidence of a recent pattern of short-term profit taking.
+The Bank classifies financial assets or financial liabilities as held for trading when they have been purchased or issued primarily for short-term profit-making through trading activities or form part of a portfolio of financial instruments that are managed together, for which there is evidence of a recent pattern of short-term profit taking.
 Held-for trading assets and liabilities are recorded and measured in the statement of financial position at fair value.
 Changes in fair value are recognised in net trading income.

-(iv) Debt issued and other borrowed funds
+(iv) Debt Issued and Other Borrowed Funds

 After initial measurement, debt issued and other borrowed funds are subsequently measured at amortised cost.
-Amortised cost is calculated by taking into account any discount or premium on issue funds, and costs that are an integral part of the EIR.
+Amortised cost is calculated by taking into account any discount or premium on issue funds, and costs that are an integral part of the (effective interest rate (EIR).

-(v) Financial assets and financial liabilities at fair value through profit or loss Financial assets and financial liabilities in this category are those that are not held for trading and either designated by management upon initial recognition or are mandatorily required to be measured at fair value under IFRS 9.
+(v) Financial Assets and Financial Liabilities at Fair Value Through Profit or Loss

+Financial assets and financial liabilities in this category are those that are not held for trading and either designated by management upon initial recognition or are mandatorily required to be measured at fair value under IFRS 9.

-(vi) Derecognition of financial assets and liabilities
+(vi) Derecognition of Financial Assets and Liabilities